z-adams/Tutorials/Pointers/pointers.md

 ### Abandon hope, all ye who enter here

-At this point, we have the necessary knowledge to open the Pandora's box of memory management.
+At this point, we have the necessary knowledge to open the Pandora's Box of memory management.
 So far we've been relying on the structure imposed by datatypes to provide a convenient interface for pointers.
 It allowed for handy tools like pointer arithmetic (which we saw in `*(my_array + n)`) and the